tinaellis/tinaellis.github.io/cyber_community.md

 </ul>
 <h3>Citizen Lab</h3>
 <p>I'm including Citizen Lab within my community favorites because of their mission to defend free speech.
 Civil society groups are common targets of nation state actors.
 Citizen Lab investigates digital threats and helps journalists and human rights activists stay safe.</p>
-<p>I recommend the article GFWatch.
+<p>I recommend the article <a href="https://citizenlab.ca/2021/11/gfwatch-a-longitudinal-measurement-platform-built-to-monitor-chinas-dns-censorship-at-scale/" target="_blank">GFWatch</a>.
 GFWatch is a research platform Citizen Lab created to learn more about how the Great Wall of China's (GWC) is using DNS censorship to filter information and its impacts on the global internet.</p>
-<p>Darknet Diaries does an incredible interview with a researcher from Citizen Lab and discusses their investigation of the NSO Group's Pegasus spyware.</p>
+<p>Darknet Diaries does an incredible <a href="https://darknetdiaries.com/episode/100/" target="_blank">interview</a> with a researcher from Citizen Lab and discusses their investigation of the NSO Group's Pegasus spyware.</p>
 <ul>
     <li><a href="https://citizenlab.ca/" target="_blank">Citizen Lab</a></li>
     <li><a href="https://citizenlab.ca/2021/11/gfwatch-a-longitudinal-measurement-platform-built-to-monitor-chinas-dns-censorship-at-scale/" target="_blank">GFWatch</a></li>